Hanarefaat/Brain-tumor-detection/README.md

 The Docker image includes all the dependencies and configurations required to run the application, making it easy to set up and run the application in a consistent environment.

 ## Contributing
-Feel free to contribute to this project by submitting issues or pull requests.
+Feel free to contribute to this project by pulling the github or docker

 ## License
 This project is licensed under the MIT License.